-Any conflict of interest that might arise from the Board members is governed by the Board Conflict of Interest Policy.
-Each Board member is required to annually disclose any potential conflict of interest that might arise during the term of their membership.
-Any transaction that has occurred during their term as a Board member must be disclosed to the Board through the Conflict of Interest Reporting Form.
-Any conflict of interest arising from any Board member must be ratified by the Board, and the respective Board member will be refrained from voting on that matter.
+Any conflict of interest that might arise from the Board of Directors is governed by the Board Conflict of Interest Policy.
+Each Director is required to annually disclose any potential conflict of interest that might arise during the term of their membership.
+Any transaction that has occurred during their term as a Director must be disclosed to the Board through the Conflict-of-Interest Reporting Form.
+Any conflict of interest arising from any Director must be ratified by the Board, and the respective Director will be refrained from voting on that matter.